How to Use Git - Git Tutorial for Beginners

 Create a pull request in GitHub.

-Now the repository owner, in this case, you, can review the changes and accept or reject them.
+Now, the repository owner can review the changes and accept or reject them.

 You can accept the changes in the Pull requests tab on GitHub.
-When you merge the branches, delete the obsolete branch by clicking Delete branch to keep the repository clean.
+When you merge the branches, delete the obsolete branch with the Delete branch button to keep the repository clean.

 When you merge changes on GitHub, they don't appear automatically in your local repository.
-You have to pull the changes to your local repository to see the updates.
+You must pull the changes to your local repository to see the updates.

 git pull origin master

-In the following example, we first switched to our master branch, and Git warned us that we should update our local repository:
+In the following example, we first switch to our master branch and Git warns us that we should update our local repository:

 Synchronizing the changes between GitHub and local repository.